gzalo/gzalo.com/content/articles/sdl.en.md

 	of.close();
 ```

 If we got outside the loop, it's because the app got closed, so we open the file "output.txt" as output, and we save the state of each cell.
-Finally we close the file.
+Finally, we close the file.

 ```c
 	SDL_Delay(100);